Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Abstract

 \section{Abstract}

-Although vision models such as Contrastive Language-Image Pre-Training (CLIP) show impressive generalization performance, their zero-shot robustness is still limited under Out-of-Distribution (OOD) scenarios without fine-tuning.
-Instead of undesirably providing human supervision as commonly done, it is possible to take advantage of Multi-modal Large Language Models (MLLMs) that hold powerful visual understanding abilities.
-However, MLLMs are shown to struggle with vision problems due to the incompatibility of tasks, thus hindering their utilization.
-In this paper, we propose to effectively leverage MLLMs to conduct Machine Vision Therapy which aims to rectify the noisy predictions from vision models.
-By fine-tuning with the denoised labels, the learning model performance can be boosted in an unsupervised manner.
-To solve the incompatibility issue, we propose a novel Denoising In-Context Learning (DICL) strategy to align vision tasks with MLLMs.
-Concretely, by estimating a transition matrix that captures the probability of one class being confused with another, an instruction containing a correct exemplar and an erroneous one from the most probable noisy class can be constructed.
-Such an instruction can help any MLLMs with ICL ability to detect and rectify incorrect predictions of vision models.
-Through extensive experiments on ImageNet, WILDS, DomainBed, and other OOD datasets, we carefully validate the quantitative and qualitative effectiveness of our method.
-Our code is available at \href{https://github.com/tmllab/Machine\_Vision\_Therapy}{https://github.com/tmllab/Machine\_Vision\_Therapy}.
+Although pre-trained models such as Contrastive Language-Image Pre-Training (CLIP) show impressive generalization results, their robustness is still limited under Out-of-Distribution (OOD) scenarios.
+Instead of undesirably leveraging human annotation as commonly done, it is possible to leverage the visual understanding power of Multi-modal Large Language Models (MLLMs).
+However, MLLMs struggle with vision problems due to task incompatibility, thus hindering their effectiveness.
+In this paper, we propose to effectively leverage MLLMs via Machine Vision Therapy which aims to rectify erroneous predictions of specific vision models.
+By supervising vision models using MLLM predictions, visual robustness can be boosted in a nearly unsupervised manner.
+Moreover, we propose a Denoising In-Context Learning (DICL) strategy to solve the incompatibility issue.
+Concretely, by examining the noise probability of each example through a transition matrix, we construct an instruction containing a correct exemplar and a probable erroneous one, which enables MLLMs to detect and rectify the incorrect predictions of vision models.
+Under mild assumptions, we theoretically show that our DICL method is guaranteed to find the ground truth.
+Through extensive experiments on various OOD datasets, our method demonstrates powerful capabilities for enhancing visual robustness under many OOD scenarios.